balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

   sudo balena config inject config.json -d balena.img
   ```

-  6) Write the balenaOS image to your USB key or NVMe.
+  6) Write the balenaOS image (balena.img) to your USB flash drive or NVMe.
 We recommend using <a href="https://etcher.balena.io">Etcher</a>.
   </details>

 </details>